-TENS is often chosen as a treatment by those who are looking for a drug-free option to avoid the known negative side effects of taking pain medication.
+It’s often chosen as a treatment by those who are looking for a drug-free option to avoid the known negative side effects of taking pain medication.

-The study demonstrated the alarming impact on a patient’s abilities to achieve simple tasks.
+It demonstrated the alarming impact on a patient’s abilities to achieve simple tasks.

-It recommended that physicians need to balance the impact of the side effects of the medication with the relief from pain before prescribing.
+Findings led researchers to recommend that physicians need to balance the impact of the side effects of the medication with the relief from pain before prescribing.

-2: Produces endorphins
+2: Produces Endorphins

 They are essentially hormones that exist in the brain, that are released when the body experiences any sort of stress.